Active learning and explicit electrostatics enable accurate modeling of electrolytes: Introduction

-To automate training set generation, we employ AL based on the D-optimality and the MaxVol algorithm~\cite{podryabinkin2017active,goreinov2010-maxvol,gubaev2019accelerating}, as implemented in the MLIP-2 code~\cite{Novikov2021}.
-This approach was shown to be robust in a wide range of applications: from simulation of molten salts~\cite{rybin2024thermophysical} to modeling of chemical reactions~\cite{novikov2019ring}, crystal structure prediction~\cite{rybin2025accelerating}, and other applications~\cite{kotykhov2025actively, miryashkin2023bayesian, chalykh2025moment, podryabinkin2019accelerating, klimanova2025accelerating}.
-First, we investigate whether our AL method can generate training sets that yield MLIPs capable of maintaining stable densities in MD simulations.
-Although an alternative iterative strategy resembling AL has previously been proposed~\cite{magduau2023machine}, it relied on physical metrics such as density and mean square displacement to select new configurations and required manual training set augmentation with isotropically inflated and deflated structures and isolated molecules.
-In contrast, our AL protocol selects new configurations based on the extrapolation grade -- a measure of how far a configuration lies outside the range of the training data (see Section \ref{Methods_AL}) and typically does not require manual intervention or heuristic-based enhancement of the training set.
+To address the first question, we employ D-optimality-based AL~\cite{podryabinkin2017active,goreinov2010-maxvol,gubaev2019accelerating,Novikov2021}, which has been shown to be robust in a wide range of applications~\cite{kotykhov2025actively,miryashkin2023bayesian,chalykh2025moment,podryabinkin2019accelerating,klimanova2025accelerating,novikov2019ring,rybin2024thermophysical,rybin2025accelerating}.
+We first validate whether our AL method generates training sets that yield MLIPs that produce stable densities in MD simulations.
+Although an alternative iterative strategy resembling AL has previously been proposed~\cite{magduau2023machine}, it relied on heuristic metrics and required manual training set augmentation with isotropically inflated and deflated structures and isolated molecules.
+In contrast, our AL protocol selects new configurations based on the extrapolation grade --- a measure of how far a configuration lies outside the range of the training data (see Supplementary Information, Section \ref{Methods_AL}) --- and typically requires no manual intervention.

-Secondly, we incorporate AL into a robust and practical pipeline to obtain a compositionally transferable MLIP that provides accurate density predictions for EC, EMC, and their mixtures.
-In this pipeline, AL efficiently bridges the gap in compositional space between pure components and yields a compact training set for a compositionally transferable MLIP.
+Secondly, we incorporate AL into a practical pipeline for constructing MLIPs transferable across EC/EMC compositions while retaining accurate density predictions.
+In this framework, AL efficiently samples the compositional space between pure components, producing a compact and representative training set.